 Spin-off Star Spell involved the five child finalists each coaching a celebrity to take part in a one-off version of the programme with the aim of winning £10,000 for their chosen charity.
 In the first one, Richard Whiteley was the champion besting Jo Brand, Penny Smith, Jeremy Bowen and Richard McCourt, who subbed for Donal McIntyre.

-Following the successful pilot, a full series of Star Spell appeared in October 2005.
+Following the successful one-off, a full series of Star Spell appeared in October 2005.

 2004 Gayathri Kumar

 2005 Richard Whiteley (special)

 2005 Vanessa Feltz (series)